garimasharma4/AzureML-Project2/starter_files/README.md

 # Azure Model Deployment Project

 ## Project Overview
 The objective of the project is to demonstrate skills in configuring, deploying and consuming a cloud-based machine learning model in Microsoft Azure using AutoML.
 For the purpose of this project I worked with the Bank Marketing Dataset (https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv).
+For training the model, we used Azure autoML capability.
+The best model was identified, deployed and consumed.
+I also created a pipeline using

 ## Architectural Diagram